htruong/ezpi4me/README.md

 No. Even if you use your computer's default firmware, it should work.

 In the case of Chromebook it will just mean that you'll run ChromeOS without Intel ME.

-You can't check it without root/developer access and a chroot.
+On ChromeOS, you can't check to make sure that the ME is actually gone without root/developer access and a chroot.

 - **How do I know my computer is free of Intel ME after I've done this?**